MemTest86: Adoption

 Memtest86+ is included, optionally or by default, in many Linux distributions, including Debian, the derived Ubuntu, and Arch Linux.
-Ubuntu includes it as part of the default installation if the machine is booting in BIOS mode, showing it in the GRUB OS-select menu; the version 6.0, UEFI-capable, is available from Ubuntu 23.04 Lunar Lobster.
+Ubuntu includes it as part of the default installation if the machine is booting in BIOS mode, showing it in the GRUB OS-select menu.
+The UEFI-capable version 6.0 is available from Ubuntu 23.04 Lunar Lobster.
 Whilst Memtest86+ version 5.01 required significant patching by distributions to keep the 2013 code base functional, the 6.0 release did not require such extensive patching.

 Common features

 Detections of faulty memory are displayed prominently.
 The application shows which memory locations failed and which patterns made them fail.

 There are two development streams of MemTest86(+).
 The original is simply known as MemTest86.
-The other, known as Memtest86+, is a development fork of the original MemTest86.
+The other, known as Memtest86+, is a fork of the original MemTest86.
 Their on-screen appearance and functionality were almost identical until MemTest86 4.3 and Memtest86+ 5.0.

-Version 5.0 of MemTest86 added a mouse-driven graphical user interface (GUI) and UEFI support; the latter was added by Memtest86+ from version 6.0.

 These programs work with nearly all PC-compatible computers from 80386- and 80486-based systems to the latest systems with 64-bit processors.
 Each new release adds support for newer processors and chipsets.

 MemTest86(+) is designed to run as a stand-alone, self-contained program from a bootable USB flash drive, CD-ROM, floppy disk, or from a suitable boot manager without an operating system present.
 This is because the program must directly control the hardware being tested and leave as much of the RAM space as possible for examination.

 MemTest86(+)'s testing is very comprehensive, so it can find otherwise hidden problems on machines that appear to work normally.
 With many chipsets, MemTest86 allows counting of failures even in error-correcting ECC DRAM (without special handling, error correcting memory circuits can mask problems with the underlying memory chips).

 Some errors manifest intermittently or depend on the precise bits being stored, and do not occur on each pass; such errors may be revealed by running many passes over an extended period.
 Some tests use different data each pass to reveal data-dependent errors.

 Both versions now support current multi-core processors, the corresponding chipsets, and UEFI.